luikore/magan/readme.md

     token (joiner token)*

-Doesn't look a big improvement?
-But sometimes the first expression can be quite long, repeating it would easily lead to errors, and it's hard to think of a new name for adding a rule, then `join[]` will help you.
-For example,
+Doesn't look a big improvement huh?
+But sometimes the first expression can be quite long, repeating it would easily lead to errors, and it's hard to think of the name if you abstract the meaningless partial expression into a new rule.
+Then `join[]` will help you.
+For example, you can easily write

     x = join[a / b / c / d / e, ',']

-is easier than
+than

     x = a / b / c / d / e (',' (a / b / c / d / e))*